peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

   end
 ```

-A contract is simply a [Reform class](/gems/reform). **It allows to specify the fields of the input, and arbitrary validations therefore.**
+A contract is simply a [Reform class](/gems/reform). **It allows to specify the fields of the input, and validations specific to that operation.**

 Explicitly declaring incoming fields is very important in Trailblazer.
 When validating the input, the contract will only respect the defined, or whitelisted, fields and ignore unsolicited data in the input.
 This is why you don't need solutions like `strong_parameters` anymore.